leadedge/ShutdownCloser/README.md

 # ShutdownCloser
-A Windows batch script scheduler for un-attended shutdown with quick and easy entry for either a timer or end time that shows the countdown progress and allows terminaton at any time..
+A Windows batch script scheduler for un-attended shutdown with quick and easy entry for either a timer or end time that shows the countdown progress and allows terminaton at any time.

-## Closer.bat

-A Windows batch file to set a timer or the time to Shutdown, Log off, Sleep or Hibernate.\
 An addition to the many other variants.
 Here to share in case it is useful.

+## Closer.bat

+A batch file to set a timer or the time to Shutdown, Log off, Sleep or Hibernate.

 Time entry - with protection against empty or incorrect entry
 - To set a timer - enter the hours, minutes and seconds before action